mkaminsky11/Codex/README.md

 # CODEX

-Extra job gauges and buff tracker for FFXIV
+Extra gauges and buff tracker for FFXIV

 ## Installation
 1. ACT + FFXIV Plugin
 2. [NGLD's OverlayPlugin](https://github.com/quisquous/cactbot#install-ngld-overlayplugin)
-3. Add a new Miniparse overlay, and point the url to `https://mkaminsky11.github.io/Codex/index.html`
+3. For gauges, add a new Miniparse overlay, and point the url to `https://mkaminsky11.github.io/Codex/index.html`
-4. **(Optional)** add a new Miniparse at `https://mkaminsky11.github.io/Codex/buffs.html` for the party buff tracker
+4. For buff tracker, add a new Miniparse overlay, and point the url to `https://mkaminsky11.github.io/Codex/buffs.html`

 ## Q's